 In 2020, the European Commission published its latest digital strategy "Shaping Europe's Digital Future", 7 which focuses on a consumer centric approach, securing competitive digital markets and fostering an open, democratic, and sustainable society.
 It is interesting to notice that in this context, beyond reiterating the need of adequate investment to achieve the 2025 connectivity targets through an efficient combination of public resources unlocking private investment, no particular reference to mapping as such is made.
-Although at a first glance, it may interpreted as a sign of discontinuity compared to previous strategies, this fact only proves the maturity of the EU's regulatory framework, since broadband mapping has been fully embedded into the regulatory framework as a mandatory practice detailed by regulation to which this paper will now turn.
+Although at a first glance, it may be interpreted as a sign of discontinuity compared to previous strategies, this fact only proves the maturity of the EU's regulatory framework, since broadband mapping has been fully embedded into the regulatory framework, while the core focus is now on methods and practices to increase investment in very high-capacity networks.